-The County belongs to the Local Government Insurance Trust ("LGIT"), which provides insurance for claims in excess of coverage provided by the County's Risk Management Fund for certain exposures.
-The County participates in LGIT in the areas of excess property, general liability and automobile liability.
-LGIT consists of various Maryland local governments including counties and municipalities.
-LGIT was created to provide broader insurance coverages than those available from commercial insurers, coverages that may otherwise be unavailable, and loss control and risk management services to Maryland local governments.
-In FY 2010, LGIT paid property claims arising from the blizzards of February 2010 that exceeded the County's \$100,000 retention in the Risk Management Fund.
+The County belongs to the Local Government Insurance Trust ("LGIT"), a Maryland governmental insurance pool, which provides insurance for claims in excess of coverage provided by the County's Risk Management Fund.
+The County pays an annual premium to LGIT for this coverage.
+The County participates in LGIT in the areas of excess property, general and automobile liability coverages.
+LGIT was created to provide broader insurance coverages to Maryland's local governmental entities than those available from commercial insurers, coverages which would otherwise be unavailable, and loss control and risk management services.
+Claims settled by the County in the past five fiscal years have not exceeded the Risk Management Fund's retention to trigger payment by LGIT except for property losses occurring during the dual blizzards of 2010, the Bain Center water damage loss on February 18, 2015 and on large vehicle loss.